peteroupc/html3dutil/doc/index.md

 from one coordinate system to another.
 * <a href="H3DU.exports.MatrixStack.md">H3DU.exports.MatrixStack</a><br>This class implements a stack of 4x4 transformation matrices.
+* <a href="H3DU.exports.Polyhedra.md">H3DU.exports.Polyhedra</a><br>Contains helper methods for generating the five platonic solids and other polyhedra.
 * <a href="H3DU.exports.SurfaceOfRevolution.md">H3DU.exports.SurfaceOfRevolution</a><br>A surface evaluator object for a surface of revolution, which results by revolving a two-dimensional curve around an axis.
 * <a href="Hypotrochoid.md">Hypotrochoid</a><br>A curve evaluator object for a curve drawn by a circle that rolls along the inside